labex-labs/open-source-labs/python/python-mastery/lab-ex7-5-create-your-first-metaclass/en/step3.md

         self.shares -= nshares
 ```

+Here, we're defining a `Stock` class that inherits from `myobject`.
+The `__init__` method is a special method in Python classes.
+It's called when an object of the class is created and is used to initialize the object's attributes.
+The `cost` method calculates the total cost of the stock, and the `sell` method reduces the number of shares.

-2. Save the file by pressing Ctrl+S.
+2. Save the file by pressing Ctrl+S. Saving the file ensures that the changes you've made are stored and can be run later.

 3. Now let's run the file to see what happens.
 Open a terminal in the WebIDE and run: